Tuxedolphin/python_chess_engine/README.md

 > [!IMPORTANT]
 > This program supports human vs human and ai vs ai.
 However, do note that if you choose ai vs ai, it is not possible to stop the program other than terminating it or waiting till the game is over.

-After clicking on "play", a similar screen to this will greet you.
+After clicking on "play", a similar screen to this will greet you (of course, this screenshot has been played out to demonstrate the UI).
 <div align="center">
   <img width="571" alt="chess_engine_play" src="https://github.com/user-attachments/assets/4605d045-16f2-446d-bbaf-3bf9c6cb901a">
 </div>